minjii1079/bookstore-management-system/README.md

 - Track your membership tier and points balance

 ## Team
-This project was developed as a collaborative effort by a team of 3 developers for the final project of Software Systems (COE318).
+This project was developed as a collaborative effort by a team of 3 developers for the final project of Object-Oriented Engineering Analysis and Design (COE528).

-## Installation & Setup Requirements

-### Dependencies
+## Dependencies
 - Java Development Kit (JDK) 17
 - JavaFX 17
-- An IDE (NetBeans recommended)